ACG Awards and Special Lecturers

 This section will serve to generate both a fuller awareness and appreciation by all ACG members of the contributions made by each of our awardees and lecturers.
 We hope you will join with the College’s Board and Officers, and the countless GI patients who have benefited from their knowledge, in offering a hearty congratulations and thank you to this year’s honorees, whose careers and contributions are highlighted below.

-On October 23, 2021, ACG’s leadership gathered to celebrate the recipients of the College’s highest honors.
-Dr. David A. Greenwald hosted this tribute to winners of the Samuel S. Weiss Award, Berk/Fise Clinical Achievement Award, Distinguished Mentorship and Teaching Award, Diversity, Equity, and Inclusion Award, International Leadership Award, and Community Service Award, and introduced the newest Masters of the American College of Gastroenterology.
-To learn more about each winner and the 2020-2021 College leadership, click here to view the ACG Awards and Leadership brochure.
+On October 22, 2022, ACG’s leadership gathered to celebrate the recipients of the College’s highest honors.
+Dr. Samir A. Shah hosted this tribute to winners of the Samuel S. Weiss Award, Berk/Fise Clinical Achievement Award, Distinguished Mentorship and Teaching Award, Diversity, Equity, and Inclusion Award, International Leadership Award, Community Service Award, and NP/PA Award for Clinical Excellence, and introduced the newest Masters of the American College of Gastroenterology.
+To learn more about each winner and the 2021-2022 College leadership, click here to view the ACG Awards and Leadership brochure.

 The following three awards, presented for the first time in1996, are given by the Board of Governors in recognition of outstanding service and commitment to the Board and to the College.

 Service Award for Colorectal Cancer Outreach, Prevention & Year-Round Excellence (SCOPY)

 ACG’s SCOPY Awards recognize the achievements of ACG members in their community engagement, education and awareness efforts for colorectal cancer prevention.
 ACG members are invited to submit examples of projects and programs that demonstrate outstanding creativity and commitment to spreading the potentially lifesaving message of the importance of colorectal cancer screening and prevention.